2008 Financial Crisis

 The 2008 Financial Crisis, also known as the Global Financial Crisis (GFC), was a severe worldwide economic disaster precipitated by the collapse of the US housing bubble, the failure of major financial institutions, and the subsequent freezing of global credit markets.

-The 2008 Financial Crisis was a systemic breakdown of the global financial system that began in 2007 and reached its peak in September 2008.
-While it originated in the United States housing market, its effects were felt in every corner of the globe.
-The crisis was not just a stock market crash; it was a credit crisis where the plumbing of the financial system—the interbank lending market—seized up.
-Banks stopped trusting each other, causing a halt in lending to businesses and consumers.
-At its core, the crisis was fueled by a combination of easy credit, lax regulation, and complex financial engineering.
-For years leading up to the crash, interest rates were historically low, encouraging borrowing.
-Banks and mortgage lenders relaxed their standards, offering loans to "subprime" borrowers with poor credit histories and often no proof of income.
-These risky loans were then bundled together into securities and sold to investors around the world as safe assets.
-When the housing bubble burst and homeowners began to default, the value of these securities plummeted, leaving banks with massive losses on their balance sheets.
-The resulting panic led to the collapse of iconic Wall Street firms and required unprecedented government intervention to prevent a total collapse of the global economy.
+The 2008 Financial Crisis was a systemic and catastrophic breakdown of the global financial architecture that began in 2007 and reached its devastating peak in September 2008.
+Often referred to as the Global Financial Crisis (GFC), it originated within the United States housing market but rapidly transformed into a worldwide economic disaster.
+This was not merely a typical stock market correction; it was a profound credit crisis where the essential "plumbing" of the financial system—the interbank lending market—completely seized up.
+Banks, realizing they were holding trillions of dollars in "toxic" assets, stopped trusting each other, which led to a freeze in lending to businesses and consumers alike.
+The seeds of the crisis were sown over a decade of easy credit, lax regulatory oversight, and aggressive financial engineering.
+For years leading up to the crash, historically low interest rates encouraged a borrowing binge among American households.
+Mortgage lenders, eager to profit from the housing boom, lowered their standards to unprecedented levels, offering "subprime" loans to borrowers with poor credit histories, inconsistent income, or no assets at all.
+These high-risk loans were then bundled together into complex securities and sold to global investors as "safe," high-yielding assets.
+When the housing bubble eventually burst and homeowners began to default en masse, the value of these securities evaporated, leaving the world's largest financial institutions with massive, unpayable losses on their balance sheets.
+The resulting panic shattered confidence in the global economy and required an unprecedented series of taxpayer-funded bailouts to prevent a complete collapse of modern civilization's financial foundation.

 Key Takeaways